Chanchal Chowdhury

-Early life
+Early life and education

 Chanchal was born and raised in a Hindu family of Kamarhaat village, Pabna, Bangladesh.
 His father, Radha Gobinda Chowdhury (died 2022) was a teacher, while mother Nomita is a housewife.
 Chowdhury passed his SSC examination from Rajbari Government High School in 1990 and HSC examination from Rajbari Government College in 1992.
 In the same year he got admission in the Department of Fine Arts at the University of Dhaka and gradually developed an interest in acting.

 Chowdhury settled in Dhaka in 1993.
 Post graduation, he served as a lecturer of Fine Arts in University of Development Alternative.

 Born as Suchinta Chowdhury Chanchal, he uses "Chanchal Chowdhury" as his screen name.

-Acting career
+Career

 Early work: stage and television (1996–2004)

 Chowdhury joined Aranyak Nattyadal, a theater group headed by actor Mamunur Rashid, in 1996.
 Chowdhury made his theatre debut with Kalo Daitya, and went on to work in a number of plays, including the popular drama Shangkranti (1998).
 He had six roles in Che'r Cycle (2003), a Bengali Theatre production that was applauded by audience.
 The actor considers it as one of his best works on stage.

 Chowdhury appeared on television first in 2000, briefly playing a journalist in Rashid's Shundori.
 His first leading role came the same year in the drama Grash, directed by Faridur Rahman.

 It was in 2004 that actor Fazlur Rahman Babu introduced Chowdhury to directors Gias Uddin Selim and Mostofa Sarwar Farooki.
 Chowdhury subsequently found more work in television dramas; his notable roles of this period include Selim's Shurjer Hashi (2005).